DoubleHyphen/Personal-Blog/simplicity.md

 ## Intrusive complexity

 Having established that simplicity of programming is much more important than simplicity of implementation, we can proceed in our quest to seek a very simple language.
-Any self-respecting language permits abstraction of this sort, so we're thankfully spoilt for choice.
+Any self-respecting language permits abstraction of this sort[^¹]., so we're thankfully spoilt for choice.
 For the purposes of this article, we shall select Python and Go as representative examples: Python is essentially executable pseudocode, and Go's entire design philosophy revolves around simplicity.

+[^¹]: Admittedly, GPGPU languages –such as OpenCL or CUDA– don't seem to have got that memo.

 So, let's take a Go function that takes two channels as arguments.
 It then receives a value from the former and transmits it the latter: